 An international jury of experts will select the winners of the competition and the artists who will be included in the Portrait NOW!
 2023 exhibition.

 The artworks will be judged in two phases: The jury will make a pre-selection based on the photos that the artists upload upon entry.
 The preselected artworks will be handed in to The Museum of National History at Frederiksborg, where the final selection for the exhibition Portrait NOW!
 2023 will take place.
 The artists behind the preselected artworks will be notified directly.

 The exhibition will be displayed at The Museum of National History at Frederiksborg from May 2023.

-’The portrait’ is understood as a reproduction of a person.
+’The portrait’ is understood as a representation of a person.
 It need not be naturalistic, but should, however, seek to characterize the person.
-The medium used for this reproduction is at the discretion of the artist.
+The medium used for this representation is at the discretion of the artist.
 The artwork must be based on at least one face to face session with the portrayed.

 Each artist can submit one portrait to the competition.
 The portrait can comprise of a series of works if the series has one theme and as long as the series in total does not exceed the limits given below.
 Use plexiglass instead of regular glass in case of framing.
 Video art is also submitted here on the website, and a direct link to the video must be inserted in the comments field.